May 18, 2021

 A network based on the new standard builds itself and each device is as capable as a regular base station.
 Combining this decentralized approach with the global, license-free, dedicated 1.9 GHz spectrum means these benefits will become truly mainstream and are easy-to use.
 The demand for affordable networks is high for businesses looking for scalable, high-density applications in a multitude of areas such as smart meters, building management systems, logistics and smart cities.

 More specifically, it will assist in the urbanization, building, and energy consumption in the construction of these smart cities.
 It also opens opportunities for new use cases, scaling at mass the levels of communication for future.
 The energy transition from fossil fuels to electricity boost local renewable energy production and consumption market requiring new communication capabilities.
 This creates a circular economy and allow for the traceability of goods, raw materials and waste.

 “We realized a few years back that the current technologies and operation models had difficulties to really digitalize everything.
 There was a lack of technologies supporting autonomous operations, having state of the art radio performance and being future proof to enable capacity and performance improvements.
-We already have a product, Wirepas Massive, that can solve many of the IoT problems.
-Now we have standardized that technology and are developing a product, Wirepas Private 5G, for even more demanding applications.
+We already have a product, Wirepas Mesh 2,4 GHz, that can solve many of the IoT problems.
+Now we have standardized that technology and are developing a product, Wirepas 5G Mesh, for even more demanding applications.
 This is a natural evolution of our technology,” says Teppo Hemiä, CEO at Wirepas.